 Consulting children with SEND about their education

 Pupils with an EHCP are asked to give their views on their educational experiences which are part of the annual review.
 Questionnaires are used annually to ascertain parent views on their child’s education.
 Pupils with a ‘My Name is’ or a ‘My Support Plan’ are asked to give their views each time it is reviewed.

-Parents who have a Personal Learning Plan (PLP) are invited to contribute to this plan.
+Parents are invited to contribute to all plans.

 Complaints from parents of pupils with SEND about provision made at the schools to the governing body

 At both schools the first step is to make your views known to the class teacher.
 Where necessary, the class teacher will alert the SENCo who may contact you to discuss your view further.

 If your complaint isn’t resolved by the teacher or SEND leads you can ask for a meeting with the Head Teacher.